 Whether you’re contemplating an investment in search engine optimization for your business or you’re already working with a search professional – clear goal setting is essential to a good relationship.
 One way to make sure you’re setting smart goals is to use that very mnemonic.

 Specific – Evaluating performance gets easier when there’s no ambiguity about what the results should be.
 An example of a specific goal could be increasing online revenue from organic search by 25% year over year.
-An example for a local business might be increasing phone calls from organic search or Google My Business.
+An example for a local business might be increasing phone calls from organic search or Google Business Profile.

 Measurable – You can’t evaluate something that isn’t measured.
 There’s some exceptions but a lot of worthwhile goals can be measured with analytics and tracking.
 In the above example you could easily compare the online revenue generated from different date ranges for a particular source like organic.